Edited by: Keri Stooksbury

 - Expansive coverage in 210 locations, which basically means almost everywhere.

-- While they cover a great many countries, when you get beyond major U.S. cities the coverage can be spotty.
+- While it covers a great many countries, when you get beyond major U.S. cities the coverage can be spotty.

 - International phone calls can become very expensive very fast since they are not included.